jvendegna/jvendegna/README.md

 - 💞️ I’m looking to collaborate on any CI/CD stuff you may need a hand with, Auth workflows, api design...
 Get at me, I'm pretty well versed.
 - 📫 me at jakobvendegna dot dev
 - ✈️ I travel a lot, work remotely, and wouldn't change a thing.
-- 🎹 I play the synthesizer and do some production [SoundCloud](https://soundcloud.com/jakob-vendegna)
+- 🎹 I play the synthesizer and do some production [SoundCloud](https://soundcloud.com/jaekfromstaetfarm).
 - 👨‍💻 I'm a principal level platform engineer with 20 years of professional development behind me.
 It's been a long journey to get where I am.
 11 years of Ops related work experience.
 - 👔 [LinkedIn](https://www.linkedin.com/in/jakob-vendegna/)
-- ❓ Get at me, ask personal questions.
-I'll add the answer here.

 ## Mantra: Accountability